M-Files/VAF.Extensions.Community/Readme.md

 ## Using the library

+**Ensure that you read documentation in the "MFiles.VAF.Extensions" folder - and others it links to on how to use common functionality.**

 The steps required will depend upon which functionality you wish to take into use, but the basic steps include:

 1. Open the project to be updated using Visual Studio 2017 or Visual Studio 2019.